electron/electron/docs/api/content-tracing.md

 Stop recording on all processes.

-Child processes typically are caching trace data and only rarely flush and send trace data back to the main process.
-That is because it may be an expensive operation to send the trace data over IPC, and we would like to avoid runtime overhead of tracing.
+Child processes typically cache trace data and only rarely flush and send trace data back to the main process.
+This helps to minimize the runtime overhead of tracing since sending trace data over IPC can be an expensive operation.
 So, to end tracing, we must asynchronously ask all child processes to flush any pending trace data.

 Once all child processes have acknowledged the `stopRecording` request, `callback` will be called with a file that contains the traced data.